Trump vows if threatened to 'totally destroy' North Korea

 Venezuela rejected Trump's threats and said it was prepared to resist any U.S. actions, even a military invasion.
 Foreign Minister Jorge Arreaza called Trump a white supremacist who was returning the world to the Cold War of the 1980s.

-Financial markets showed little reaction to the speech, with most major assets hovering near the unchanged mark on the day.
+Financial markets reacted little to Trump's speech, with most major assets hovering near the unchanged mark on the day.

 "He stuck with his script," said Lennon Sweeting, chief market strategist at XE.com in Toronto.
 "The dollar/yen jumped around a bit but it’s basically flat.
 I don’t think we will see any more volatility out of this."